The Hazards and Benefits of Condescension in Social Learning: Introduction

 \paragraph{Related Literature.} A closely related paper is \cite{bernardo2001evolution}.
 They study a cascade setting with binary signals, but where some fraction of the agents are \emph{overconfident}: They do not put enough weight (in Bayesian terms) on the public information.
 Through mostly numerical analysis, the authors reach a conclusion that is similar to ours: Moderate overconfidence is beneficial for society.

 The empirical literature on social learning supports the idea of overweighting the private information relative to the public information.
 For example, \cite{Weizsacker_AER_2010} finds in a meta-analysis of 13 social learning experiments that subjects underweight their social observations relative to the payoff-maximizing strategy. \cite{Duffy_etal_EER_2021} find sizable proportions of both behavioral types, i.e. relative over- and underweighting of the private information.
 Condescension provides one possible mechanism which leads to individually suboptimal low weights of public information.
+Other mechanisms that may cause a distortion in the optimal weighting of private and public information are, for example, cursedness \citep{Eyster_Rabin_ECONOMETRICA_2005} and na\"ivet\'e \citep{Eyster_Rabin_AEJMicro_2010}.

 Our paper is related to the literature on social learning with misspecification.
 Most of this literature documents a detrimental effect of misspecification on asymptotic outcomes: For example, the gambler's fallacy leads to incorrect learning almost surely \citep{He_TE_2022}, and misinterpreting peers' preferences can lead to incorrect \citep*{Frick_etal_Econometrica_2020} and cyclical \citep{Gagnon_Bartsch_2016} learning, or entrenched disagreement \citep{Bohren_Hauser_2019}. \cite{frick2023belief} analyze belief convergence in a general setting.
 They demonstrate that in the sequential social learning environment arbitrarily small amounts of misspecification can lead to extreme failures of learning. \cite{Bohren_JET_2016} studies agents with misspecification regarding the correlation between others' actions, and shows that various undesirable outcomes are possible, depending on the degree and direction of misspecification; see also \cite{bohren2021learning} for a more general setting that subsumes a number of previous ones.
 Our results highlight potential positive welfare effects, i.e., misspecifications may increase the efficiency of learning.
-A paper that is slightly further away in its goal---but closer in techniques and some of the results, as we explain below---is \cite{chen2019sequential}, who studies ambiguity in sequential social learning.
+Similarly to some of these papers, our results show that learning outcomes depend on the behavior of the signal distributions near the fixed points of the learning dynamics, which in our case are the extremal beliefs.